ionchi/playlish/README.md

 ### Add to favourites
 - On the show's details page, there is a button with a heart icon.
 - User can click and add the show to a favourites list.
-- User can navigate to the favourites page from the navbar.
+- User can navigate to the favourites' page from the navbar.
-- User can see all their favourites shows.
+- User can see all their favourite shows.
 - User can remove a favourite show from the details page, by clicking again on the heart button.

 N.B.
 Favourites are added only in local storage, in the current user's browser as there isn't a sign-in feature.